Schlomon/Dash-Codelab-Tutorials/DashJSInTypeScriptTut/Using-DashJS-with-TypeScript-in-VSCode.md

 ### What You'll learn

-* How to setup a project which is able to interact with the Dash network
+* How to set up a project which is able to interact with the Dash network
-* How to create and manage a Wallet (e.g. checking balance, sending Dash, etc)
+* How to create and manage a Wallet (e.g. check a balance, send Dash, etc)

 <!-- ------------------------ -->
 ## Npm setup

 Duration: 2

-Create a new project folder
+Create a new project folder:

 ```sh
 mkdir dashTS_example